DanRotaru/Minifier-JS-CSS/README.md

-# JS, CSS and HTML Minifier
+# JS and CSS Minifier

 ## Description
 With this plugin, you can minify you js's and css's via PHP providing input and output path's.